-No further comments on this CMP were made.
+8.3.3 Committee discussions and action arising No further comments on this CMP were made.

-8.4.
-Update on additional CMP proposals
+8.4 Update on additional CMP proposals

 Australia reported on the work of the Standing Working Group on Conservation Management Plans (SWG-CMPs) as outlined in IWC/65/CCRep03 and IWC/65/CCRep05.
-The recommendations from the latter report are:
+The recommendations from the latter report are as follows.

-- That the Commission endorse the revised Terms of Reference for the SWG-CMPs. - That the Scientific and Conservation Committees endorse the CMP-related recommendations from the two IWC workshops on marine debris and cetaceans (in 2013 and 2014), including that:- The issue of marine debris is incorporated and addressed in existing (and future) CMPs.
-Prior to developing a threat based marine debris CMP, if appropriate, the Working Group undertakes extensive consultation with relevant intergovernmental organisations, to consider how this fits best with existing initiatives. - That the Scientific Committee be invited to undertake further analysis on priority candidates of small cetaceans that would benefit from the implementation of a CMP. - That the SWG-CMPs collaborate with relevant Contracting Governments to develop an inventory of cetacean conservation measures in place in the Indian Ocean. - That the Scientific Committee be invited to review the Oceania Humpback Recovery Plan from a CMP perspective and make an assessment of whether there are gaps in the Plan that can be addressed by the Commission. - That the Commission endorse the draft Conservation Management Plans Work Plan 2014-2020. - That the SWG-CMPs meet during the intersessional period and report back to the Conservation Committee at IWC66.
+- That the Commission endorse the revised Terms of Reference for the SWG-CMPs. - That the Scientific and Conservation Committees endorse the CMP-related recommendations from the two IWC Workshops on marine debris and cetaceans (in 2013 and 2014), including that: - the issue of marine debris is incorporated and addressed in existing (and future) CMPs; and - prior to developing a threat based marine debris CMP, if appropriate, the Working Group undertakes extensive consultation with relevant intergovernmental organisations, to consider how this fits best with existing initiatives.

+- That the Scientific Committee be invited to undertake further analysis on priority candidates of small cetaceans that would benefit from the implementation of a CMP. - That the SWG-CMPs collaborate with relevant Contracting Governments to develop an inventory of cetacean conservation measures in place in the Indian Ocean. - That the Scientific Committee be invited to review the Oceania Humpback Recovery Plan from a CMP perspective and make an assessment of whether there are gaps in the Plan that can be addressed by the Commission. - That the Commission endorse the draft Conservation Management Plans Work Plan 2014-20. - That the SWG-CMPs meet during the intersessional period and report back to the Conservation Committee at IWC/66.

-8.4.1.
-Developing a list of priority species for CMPs - SWG-CMP update
+8.4.1 Developing a list of priority species for CMPs - SWG-CMP update